FairWeb/yii-timeago/README.md

 Timeago formatter for yii framework

-#Instalation
+#Installation
 Copy yii-timeago to your app extensions folder
 In config main add to componets section:
 ```php
 ...
 'components' => array(